Finding the Law of the Micro-States and Small Jurisdictions of Europe

 16.15.
 Svalbard

 “Svalbard is part of the Kingdom of Norway, but it’s not all of Norway’s laws that apply in the archipelago.
-Norwegian private law, criminal law and procedural law applies, however, unless otherwise provided.
+Norwegian private law, criminal law, and procedural law apply, however, unless otherwise provided.
 Other statutory provisions apply only if it is determined separately in the law.”

 16.16.
 Transnistria

-“The separatist region of Trans-Dniester – a narrow strip of land between the Dniester river and the Ukrainian border – broke away from Moldova after a brief war in 1992.
-The international community does not recognise its self-declared statehood, and the de facto government, which remains in a tense stand-off with Moldova, is economically, politically and militarily supported by Russia.
-A referendum on independence in September 2006, not recognised by Moldova or the international community, saw the territory reassert its demand for independence and vote in support of ensuing a union with Russia.”
-(BBC News, Dec.
-13, 2016)
+“The separatist region of Trans-Dniester – a narrow strip of land between the Dniester River and the Ukrainian border – broke away from Moldova after a brief war in 1992.
+The international community does not recognise its self-declared statehood, and the de facto government, which remains in a tense stand-off with Moldova, is economically, politically, and militarily supported by Russia.
+A referendum on independence in September 2006, not recognised by Moldova or the international community, saw the territory reassert its demand for independence and vote in support of ensuring a union with Russia” (BBC News, Dec.
+13, 2016).

 Primary law: